-Dr. Mehul Choksi is one of the leading Consultant Gastroenterologist practicing in Mumbai.
+Dr. Mehul Choksi is one of the leading Consultant Gastroenterologist practising in Mumbai.
 He is proficient and has successfully handled many Gastroenterology procedures like Gastroscopic biopsies, Endoscopic sclerotherapy, endoscopic variceal ligation, Snare polypectomy and PEG tube placement among many others.

 Junk Food and Its Impact on Your Health

 It’s important to know the impact junk food has on our health to understand the severity of the situation.
 Food like burgers, pizza, French fries can be had once a while and should be restricted to one time a day.

 Foods like these contain high levels of sugar, fat, and salt which together and even individually can lead to conditions like diabetes, obesity and heart diseases if not kept in check.

 “A person can have junk food once in a while but whatever junk food is planned to be consumed should have been freshly prepared and served hot.”

 Some of the most common ailments that such foods can cause are:

 - Insulin resistance

 - Fatty liver disease which can lead to end-stage cirrhosis